SelfCareMap

 Final Thought: Trust Your Body’s Response

-- Do you feel lighter, looser, or more at ease?
+• Do you feel lighter, looser, or more at ease?

-- Did any pain or tension decrease?
+• Did any specific pain or tension decrease significantly?

 Ready to relax?
-Start your search today—and give yourself the gift of healing touch.
+Start your search today and give yourself the gift of healing touch.

 💆♀️ Breathe in.
 Let go.
 You deserve it.